 Restaurants Using Delivery Apps

-Please continue to monitor this page for additional restaurant information, including multilingual information about these regulations.
+Please continue to monitor this page for additional restaurant information.

-Does your restaurant use an online business (app) to take and deliver customer orders?
+Does your restaurant use an app to take customer orders for delivery or pickup?

 YOUR RIGHTS starting January 24, 2022:

-- Make clear to customers that any additional listed phone number is for a third party and confirm any fees to use phone numbers to place orders.
+- Apps must make clear to customers that any additional listed phone number is for the app and confirm any fees to use numbers to place orders.

-- Charge your restaurant for phone orders that do not end with a sale.
+- Apps cannot charge your restaurant for phone orders that do not end with a sale.

 YOUR RESPONSIBILITIES starting January 24, 2022:

-- Comply with agreement requiring you to provide bathroom access to food delivery workers when they pick up orders for delivery.
-With limited exceptions for health or safety reasons.
+- Restaurants must comply with agreements to provide bathroom access to food delivery workers when they pick up orders for delivery.
+Limited exceptions for health or safety reasons.

-- Let customers withdraw consent to use of data provided by apps and you must delete the data upon their request.
+- Restaurants must let customers withdraw consent to use data shared by apps and delete it on request.

-- Sell, rent, or disclose customer data without customer consent.
+- Restaurants cannot sell, rent, or disclose customer data without customer consent.

 Beginning January 24, 2022, restaurants can file a complaint about apps that are unlicensed or that violate your restaurant rights.
 To file a complaint, email firstname.lastname@example.org.